There are a number of different application mechanisms for UCD:

 - Applicants for certificates and diplomas

 - International (non-EU students) for undergraduate programmes

 - Post stage 1 undergraduate transfer applicants

 UCD Registry - Admissions' role in this is managing the application system.
 Decisions are made by programme areas or by UCD Global

-- to undergraduate degrees apply via CAO for stage 1 (NB must declare previous third level) or direct to UCD for post stage 1.
+- Transfer applications to undergraduate degrees apply via CAO for stage 1 (NB must declare previous third level) or direct to UCD for post stage 1.

 - Postgraduate transfer applicants apply direct to UCD in the normal way and may apply for recognition of prior learning.